rubyworks/library/README.md

 There are many other useful Library methods, see the API documentation for more details.

-### Using RUBYENV
+### Using RUBYLIBS

-To use Library on a regular basis, add library paths to the `RUBYPATH` environment variable.
+To use Library on a regular basis, add library paths to the `RUBYLIBS` environment variable.
+(NOTICE It is plural!!!)

-    export RUBYENV="~/workspace/ruby-projects"
+    export RUBYLIBS="~/workspace/ruby-projects"

-And add `-rubyenv` to the RUBYOPT environment variable.
+And add `-rubylibs` to the RUBYOPT environment variable.

-    export RUBYOPT="-rubyenv"
+    export RUBYOPT="-rubylibs"

 You might already have `-rubygems` there, which is fine too.

-    export RUBYOPT="-rubyenv -rubygems"
+    export RUBYOPT="-rubylibs -rubygems"

 If you want access to project executables you will also need to append the project `bin` locations to the PATH environment variable.